Addiction and depression are dangerous combo, yet common

 People who are experiencing depression may not notice the subtle changes in their behavior.
 They suddenly don’t have the energy or interest to engage in their favorite activities or the patience for simple tasks.
 They struggle with skills they used to be good at.
 They become emotional, either sad or aggressive, with increasing frequency.
 Depression can worsen quickly without intervention.

 The signs of addiction can be very similar to those of depression.
-Everything listed above also applies to addiction, making it difficult to recognize when someone is suffering from both depression and addiction at the same time.
+Everything listed above also applies to addiction, making it difficult to recognize when someone is suffering from both addiction and depression at the same time.
 In some cases, the addiction is more obvious because the connection to a substance can be established, but the depression is only diagnosed after addiction treatment has begun.

 Addiction does not always lead to depression, and depression does not always end up in addiction.
 These two mental illnesses, although related in several ways, can be mutually exclusive.
 Like with many diseases, early diagnosis and treatment of either one can keep it from progressing to a dual diagnosis.
 Getting help from a treatment facility as quickly as possible will make the journey back to health that much easier.